 - Intuitive Software

-X-ray spectroelectrochemistry (X-ray SEC) provides information about some basic considerations and symmetry on the electronic structure of active atomic orbitals of different materials, such as bond lengths and angles, identity of neighbouring atoms, and oxidation states .
+X-ray spectroelectrochemistry (X-ray SEC) provides information about some basic considerations and symmetry on the electronic structure of active atomic orbitals of different materials.
+Example being, bond lengths and angles, identity of neighbouring atoms, and oxidation states .
 X-ray SEC is useful for spectroelectrochemical studies on corrosion processes, electrodeposition, ionic adsorption and yields of fuel cell anodes .